dominiksalvet/asus-fan-control/README.md

 ## License

-All files of this project are implicitly licensed under an [Open Source Initiative](https://opensource.org/) approved license, the MIT License - see the [*LICENSE.txt*](LICENSE.txt) file for details.
-Additionally, individual files may contain the [SPDX](https://spdx.org/) license identifier as a shortcut for the full text of a license, and in this case they are always licensed under the license defined by that license identifier even if it differs from the project license.
+Licensing policy of this project is compliant with [REUSE Practices](https://reuse.software/practices/2.0/).
+Therefore, the license of a file of this project is determined by a [SPDX](https://spdx.org/) License Identifier or by the [*debian/copyright*](debian/copyright) file content.